vedph/pythia-shell/README.md

 ## History

+### 1.0.2

+- 2023-01-09: fix `disabled` term filter error (expression was changed after it was checked, because having a `disabled` property bound from the parent list component would trigger this error in the binding into the filter component; the `disabled` property has been replaced by a direct subscription to `loading$` from the repository).
 - 2022-12-27: added value length filters.
 - 2022-12-26: additions to term filters.
 - 2022-12-22: added term distribution API.